barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

 </div>

-Diffusion happens in multiple steps, each step operates on an input latents tensor, and produces another latents tensor that better resembles the input text and all the visual information the model picked up from all images the model was trained on.
+Diffusion happens in multiple steps, each step operates on an input latents array, and produces another latents array that better resembles the input text and all the visual information the model picked up from all images the model was trained on.